nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->Chuck Norris's version of a 'chocolate milkshake' is a raw porterhouse wrapped around ten Hershey bars, and doused in diesel fuel.
+>The chemical formula for the highly toxic cyanide ion is CN-.
+These are also Chuck Norris' initials.
+This is not a coincidence.
 <!-- /joke -->

-*Last update: Sat, 15 May 2021 02:47:07 GMT*
+*Last update: Sat, 15 May 2021 03:32:15 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)